-Decaf and Forget Me Not are free drop in groups that offer vital support to people with dementia and their carers.
+Decaf is a free drop in groups that offers vital support to people with dementia and their carers.
 Come and see us, make new friends and enjoy tea and cake over games and conversation.

 How The Bridge Project can help

-We hold two free support groups at The Bridge Project café in Gainsborough Street for people with dementia and their carers.
+We hold a free support group at The Bridge Project café in Gainsborough Street for people with dementia and their carers.

 Decaf runs every Monday between 11am and 3pm.

 Our free group aims to offer people affected by dementia the chance to meet others in a similar situation, make friends and socialise.